Some images enlarge when clicked depending on the resolution

 Mill Creek School.
 Some time after the erection of the Methodist church, a one room schoolhouse was built on the Shively lot.
 In 1905, a new frame schoolhouse was erected on the same site. (see photo of Shively Baptist Sunday School class below).
 In 1922 the board of education acquired adjoining property and erected a five room facility.
 In 1942 Mill Creek School moved to the east side of Dixie Hwy which became adjacent to the Watterson Xway interchange.
 A new Mill Creek Elementary was opened in 1970 at 3816 Dixie Hwy adjacent to Shively Park.

 There is much history about the beginnings of the church and school in a 1932 Kentucky Court of Appeals case, Jefferson County Board of Education versus Mill Creek Methodist Church.
 (Sometimes the link is inactive) > here

-Location of Byerly Used Cars on the east side of Dixie Hwy.
-This would about be the old locations of Mill Creek Methodist and Mill Creek School noted above only farther back off of the road
+Current Location of Byerly Used Cars on the east side of Dixie Hwy with old buildings superimposed.
+This would be about the old locations of Mill Creek Methodist and Mill Creek School noted above but only farther back off of the road.

 Shively Baptist Church